Liberal bows out of Burnaby byelection after singling out Jagmeet Singh’s race

-VANCOUVER — The Liberal candidate running against NDP Leader Jagmeet Singh in a Burnaby, B.C., byelection has bowed out of the race after singling out Singh’s ethnicity in an online post.
+VANCOUVER — The Liberal candidate running against NDP Leader Jagmeet Singh in a Metro Vancouver byelection has bowed out of the race after singling out Singh’s ethnicity in an online post.

-Karen Wang apologized on Wednesday for the comments, saying that the diverse character of Burnaby South is a real source of strength.
+Karen Wang apologized Wednesday for her comments, saying that the diverse character of Burnaby South is a real source of strength.

 “In trying to speak about my own story and the importance of people of all different backgrounds getting involved in this important byelection, I made comments online that also referenced Jagmeet Singh’s cultural background,” she said in a statement.